 * Negotiate Contracts

-There are some obvious required skills, such as practical knowledge and job experience, but there are some innate skills that a construction manager should be expected to have in order to do their job effectively.
+There are some obviously required skills, such as practical knowledge and job experience, but there are some innate skills that a construction manager should be expected to have in order to do their job effectively.
 For example, they need to be outstanding at communication, they need to be accessible, and most importantly, they need to be competent.
 These are skills that simply cannot be taught, they need to come pre-engrained, and they are extremely valuable on any job site.

-A Different Day Every Day
+A Different Construction Manager’s Daily Life Every Day

 The most important thing that you should take away from this, is that it’s not a boring job.
 It’s going to challenge you in ways you hadn’t even considered.
 This isn’t your typical office job and it’s definitely not retail.
 You aren’t going to be sitting at a desk every single day hoping that the clock runs out.
 Instead, you’re going to be out there, in the field, and essentially making your own schedule.
 In the end, the goal is going to be to make sure that the job gets done right the very first time.
 It’s not easy, and it’s not a job that every person can do.
 Don’t worry, that’s what they have you for.